 Having always experienced life as an outsider, he discovered that his newly acquired identity, freeing in so many aspects, continued to exact an enormous price in terms of social isolation.
 Medical standards for transgender persons at that time urged people not to reveal a transgender history for the sake of safety and future successful life.
-Weekley’s sense of isolation began to ease after he explored and later joined The United Methodist Church.
+David’s sense of isolation began to ease after he moved from his hometown, explored Christianity, and later joined The United Methodist Church.
 Always a person of faith, he was not raised in a faith community, and he reveled in the newfound sense of solidarity he discovered within the church.
 Over time as an ordained clergy, however, this sense of isolation resurfaced.

 In response to an experienced call to ordained ministry, Dr. Weekley enrolled in seminary at Boston University School of Theology in 1980.
-There he married and, following graduation and ordination in 1982, started raising children.
+There he married and, following graduation and ordination in 1982, started ministry in the local church and raising a family.
 But the code of silence that his clergy profession required—and his inability to discuss important issues related to his transgender identity with his wife—took a toll.
-After serving churches from 1982-1994, vowing to become "the best pastor" he could possibly be as a witness to the effectiveness of transgender clergy, his marriage collapsed and Weekley continued to long for a chance to share his personal story, in his words, to “come in from the wilderness,” and to work more closely with and on behalf of transgender people.
+After serving churches from 1982-1994, vowing to become "the best pastor" he could possibly be as a witness to the effectiveness of transgender clergy, his marriage collapsed.
+But Dr. Weekley continued to long for a chance to share his personal story, in his words, to “come in from the wilderness,” and to work more closely with and on behalf of transgender and non-binary people.

 For more than two decades Weekley pastored congregations in Idaho and Oregon, including Salem, Corvallis, Forest Grove, Montavilla and then Epworth UMC in Portland.
-Inspired by Japanese-Americans in this congregation who told their stories of internment during World War II and the healing they had experienced, and following months of preparation, David told his story to them in a sermon on August 30, 2009.
+Inspired by Japanese-Americans in this congregation who told their stories of internment during World War II and the healing they had experienced sharing these stories; and following months of preparation, David told his story to the Epworth congregation in a sermon on August 30, 2009.
 The congregation responded with resounding support.
-He became one of the only openly transgender clergy serving in The United Methodist Church.
+David became one of only two openly transgender clergy serving in The United Methodist Church.
 Following this event Rev. Weekley appeared on ABC News, CBS Early News and several radio programs.
-He has presented workshops at a number of colleges and universities, state training events, hospital health conferences, faith communities, and lgbtqi organizations.
-Dr. Weekley published his personal story in, In From the Wilderness: Sherman, (She-r-man) (Wipf & Stock Publishers, Eugene, Oregon, 2011).
-In relation to the lgbtqi community.
+He presented workshops at a number of colleges and universities, state training events, hospital health conferences, faith communities, and lgbtqia+ organizations.
+In relation to the lgbtqia+ community.
 Rev. Weekley belongs to several organizations advocating for the full inclusion and rights of transgender and other marginalized people.

 Rev. Weekley returned to Boston University School of Theology in 2012 to begin research and coursework on a Doctoral degree.
 His area of interest for this project was the development of a retreat with and for transgender and gender non-conforming persons.
-The focus of the retreat was reading, writing and sharing spiritual autobiography.
-David completed this work and graduated in May 2016.
+The focus of the retreat was writing and sharing spiritual autobiography.
+David completed this work and graduated from Boston University in May 2016.
 His second book, “Retreating Forward: A Spiritual Practice with Transgender Persons” was published March 31, 2017 (Wipf & Stock Publishers, Eugene, Oregon) and is based on this work.
-David and Deborah, his spouse and life-partner of 21 years, have a blended family that includes five adult children.
-The Rev. Dr. Weekley continues to work, write, speak, and engage in other acts of advocacy on behalf of transgender and gender non-conforming persons.
-He currently remains the only openly-out transgender elder appointed to a United Methodist Church, serving St. Nicholas United Methodist Church in Hull, Massachusetts.
+David and Deborah, his spouse and life-partner of 27 years, have a blended family that includes five adult children.
+The Rev. Dr. Weekley continues to work, write, speak, and engage in acts of advocacy on behalf of transgender and gender non-conforming persons.
+He currently remains the only openly-out transgender elder appointed to a United Methodist Church, serving Rose City Park United Methodist Church in Portland, Oregon.
 David continues to develop retreats and other spiritual practices and events for and with the transgender community.